mbsupsup/gitpod-workspace-nodejs-configuration/README.md

-# Gitpod Workspace for NodeJS
+# Gitpod Workspace for Node.js